open/close all folders

 - Hero Antagonist: There's actually nothing evil about him at all, apart from being a general for the antagonist country.
 The only reason you even fight him is because Basilio believed Mustafa's offer of mercy was an act when he was actually sincere, though being hauled in chains before his boss was probably not an acceptable outcome.

-- I Will Hurt Your Family If You Don't Fight: The reason why he doesn't retreat himself is that Gangrel will go for his wife and kids should he do so.
+- I Will Punish Your Friend for Your Failure: The reason why he doesn't retreat himself is that Gangrel will go for his wife and kids should he do so.

 - Martial Pacifist: According to his in-game bio.